 Understanding Family Trusts: How They Can Protect and Grow Your Wealth

-The main reasons why family trusts are set up are:
+Some of the main reasons why family trusts are set up are:

 A trust is a legal relationship where one party holds something for the benefit of another.
 The person who holds the trust property is called the trustee, whilst those who receive the property are called beneficiaries.
 The rules of the trust (what it can and can’t do) are documented in the trust deed.